Triangles Develop into Champions

 While the team continued to play their home games at Westwood Field in 1916, Edward Deeds and Charles Kettering, founders of the three companies sponsoring the football team, purchased a tract of land from the Edward Best estate.
 This land was to be a park for the City of Dayton.
 However, during this period, the area became a recreational park for the employees of all of Deeds’ and Kettering’s companies.

 The park was located at the confluence of the Great Miami and Stillwater Rivers thus the park had triangle shape.
 A committee appointed to select a name for the new park picked the name “Triangle Park”.
-It is probable that Triangle Park was named due to its geographical shape.
+Triangle Park was probably named due to its geographical shape.

 In May of 1917, the new park opened, and that Fall, the Dayton Triangles football team started to use Triangle Park as their home football field.
 Their playing field was located on Ridge Avenue where Howell Baseball Field is located today.